 1st October 2019

-Landlords are still adjusting to the restrictions on tax relief on their properties but now face a new challenge, one that has not been well publicised by HM Revenue & Customs (HMRC).
+Landlords are still adjusting to the restrictions on tax relief on their properties but now face a new challenge, which has not been well-publicised by HM Revenue & Customs (HMRC).

 From 6th April 2020, there will be a fundamental change to the reporting and administration of Capital Gains Tax (CGT) on sales or other disposals of UK residential properties.